lukmanul96/DockerGrpProject/README.md

 To access the dashboard, follow the instructions in the [Docker Desktop Manual](https://docs.docker.com/desktop/dashboard/ "Docker Desktop Manual").
 If you open the dashboard now, you will see this tutorial running!
 The container name `(jolly_bouman)` below is a randomly created name.
 So, you’ll most likely have a different name.

+## What is a container?

+Now that you’ve run a container, what is a container?
+Simply put, a container is a sandboxed process on your machine that is isolated from all other processes on the host machine.
+That isolation leverages kernel namespaces and cgroups, features that have been in Linux for a long time.
+Docker has worked to make these capabilities approachable and easy to use.
+To summarize, a container:

+* is a runnable instance of an image.
+You can create, start, stop, move, or delete a container using the DockerAPI or CLI.
+* can be run on local machines, virtual machines or deployed to the cloud.
+* is portable (can be run on any OS)
+* Containers are isolated from each other and run their own software, binaries, and configurations.

+## What is a container image?

+When running a container, it uses an isolated filesystem.
+This custom filesystem is provided by a container image.
+Since the image contains the container’s filesystem, it must contain everything needed to run an application - all dependencies, configuration, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

+We’ll dive deeper into images later on, covering topics such as layering, best practices, and more.

 ### NGINX - ~~LUKMAN~~